Samata1695/Heart-desease-Prediction/README.md

 <h2> :book: Data Summery</h2>
 Illustration of the some major data contained is given below:

-•Sex : male / female ("M" or "F")
+* Sex : male / female ("M" or "F")

-•Age : Age of the person
+* Age : Age of the person

-•Education : Education level of the person
+* Education : Education level of the person

-•is_smoking : whether the person is smoking or not (YES  or  No)
+* is_smoking : whether the person is smoking or not (YES  or  No)

-•CigsPerDay: No. of cigarettes person used to have per day.
+* CigsPerDay: No. of cigarettes person used to have per day.

-•BPMeds: whether the person taking medicine for Blood Pressure or not
+* BPMeds: whether the person taking medicine for Blood Pressure or not

-•prevalentstroke: whether the person had heart stroke previously or not
+* prevalentstroke: whether the person had heart stroke previously or not

-•prevalenthyp: whether the person having prevalent hypertension issue or not
+* prevalenthyp: whether the person having prevalent hypertension issue or not

-•Diabetes: whether patient having diabetic or not
+* Diabetes: whether patient having diabetic or not

-•TotChol: total cholesterol level in the body of person
+* TotChol: total cholesterol level in the body of person

-•sysBP: systolic blood pressure of person
+* sysBP: systolic blood pressure of person

-•diaBP: diastolic blood pressure of person
+* diaBP: diastolic blood pressure of person

-•BMI: Body Mass Index of persons
+* BMI: Body Mass Index of persons

-•HeartRate: heart rate of the person
+* HeartRate: heart rate of the person

-•Glucose : glucose level of the person
+* Glucose : glucose level of the person

-•tenyearchd : 10-year risk of coronary heart disease CHD
+* tenyearchd : 10-year risk of coronary heart disease CHD